mrossini-ethz/parseq/README.md

 ```
 (! subexpression)
 ```
-Succeeds if subexpression _does not_ succeed and consumes no input.
+Succeeds if subexpression _does not_ succeed.
+This expression consumes no input.
 When successful, the next sequence item is returned.

 ## Extended expressions